Yvette334/alu-AirBnB_clone/README.md

-# AirBnB Clone - Command Interpreter
+# AirBnB Clone - The Console
 ## Description
 This project is the first step towards building a full web application: an AirBnB clone.
 The goal is to create a command interpreter (similar to a shell) that can manage AirBnB objects.
 This includes creating, retrieving, updating, and deleting objects like Users, States, Cities, Places, etc.